 Can I use an unlocked 5G device on any network?

 While many mobile phones purchased today are "unlocked" so you can change providers, 5G phones – even if advertised as unlocked – may not function on another provider's 5G network.
 Early 5G-capable devices may only include specific antennas designed to work with one company's 5G services.
 Check the device's specifications for the different frequencies it works with and compare that to those used by the providers you are considering.

 5G home broadband service is available in some markets as an alternative to DSL, Fiber or Cable services.
 If you subscribe to 5G home broadband service, you will need compatible equipment.

 My home wi-fi router has 5G in its name, do I already have 5G at home?

 No. The 5G label on a home Wi-Fi router indicates that it operates in the 5GHz (gigahertz) spectrum band.
 Wi-Fi is based on a different technology than 5G or fifth-generation wireless.

 What is the FCC's role in 5G?

 The FCC is pursuing a comprehensive strategy to facilitate U.S. 5G deployment.
 This strategy includes three key components: pushing more spectrum into the marketplace; updating infrastructure policy; and modernizing outdated regulations.
-For more information, see the FCC's 5G FAST Plan.
+For more information, see the FCC web page: America's 5G Future.